What To Know As Boeing Executives Testify Before Congress

 What other issues might have contributed to the accidents?

-In March, The Seattle Times reported that Boeing had downplayed the risks of crucial flaws in its safety analysis of the new flight control system, and that FAA oversight was lacking.
-Multiple FAA technical experts told the Times that safety assessments were rushed to meet certification dates, and that FAA engineers were pressured to increasingly delegate technical assessments to Boeing itself.
+In March, The Seattle Times reported that Boeing had downplayed the risks of crucial flaws in its safety analysis of the new flight control system and that FAA oversight was lacking.
+Multiple FAA technical experts told the Times that safety assessments were rushed to meet certification dates and that FAA engineers were pressured to increasingly delegate technical assessments to Boeing itself.
 The System Safety Analysis on MCAS was one such delegation.

 Because the MCAS would only be activated in extreme situations, The Seattle Times reported, "Boeing decided that 737 pilots needed no extra training on the system — and indeed that they didn't even need to know about it.
 It was not mentioned in their flight manuals."

-The Joint Authorities Technical Review — a panel assembled by the FAA and comprised of U.S. and international civil aviation authorities — released a report earlier this month that criticized both Boeing and the FAA for the way the 737 Max was developed and certified to fly.
-It confirmed that information about MCAS was absent from pilot and training manuals, and that Boeing withheld details about it from the FAA during the certification process.
+The Joint Authorities Technical Review — a panel assembled by the FAA and composed of U.S. and international civil aviation authorities — released a report earlier this month that criticized both Boeing and the FAA for the way the 737 Max was developed and certified to fly.
+It confirmed that information about MCAS was absent from pilot and training manuals and that Boeing withheld details about it from the FAA during the certification process.

 And in mid-October, evidence emerged that key Boeing employees were discussing problems with the MCAS system over text messages as early as 2016, without alerting the FAA.